All Collections

 💡 Consider uploading some of your files as a separate font family if you notice multiple duplicates or a pattern in the file names.
 For example, if several files are “condensed” versions of your font, you can upload those as a separate font family.

-Lastly, make sure the last column contains different labels for each file in the font family.
-If two or more labels are the same, choose a different name for each of them.
+Lastly, make sure the Font style names are unique.
+If two or more style names are the same, choose a different name for each of them.

-Now you should be able to upload all remaining font files to your workspace by clicking Confirm at the bottom right of the window.
+Now you should be able to upload all remaining font files to your workspace by clicking Upload to library at the bottom right of the window.

 If you’re still running into any difficulties or errors please contact our support team and we’ll be happy to assist you.